Know the crime

 Modern day slavery is the movement and trade of people of any age, often for the purpose of exploitation.
 Almost all forms of modern day slavery include some element of forced labour, which is ‘any work or services people are forced to do against their will.

 There are many different types of modern slavery which include sexual exploitation, forced labour, domestic servitude, child exploitation and criminal exploitation.
-You can find out more about this type of crime here.

 The power of intelligence